 The Letter from the UK Chief Medical Officers to the UK Health Ministers on COVID-19 vaccination of 12 to 15 year olds can be found at this link:

 The Joint Committee on Vaccination and Immunisation (JCVI) advice can be found at these links

 People who were severely immunosuppressed (had a very weakened immune system because of a health condition or medical treatment) when they received the first or second dose of COVID-19 vaccine may not have made a good immune response to the vaccine.

 The JCVI have recommended that these individuals aged 12 years and over will need a third primary dose of COVID-19 vaccine.
 This includes those who had or have:

 This third dose is not a booster – it is an additional dose of vaccine which aims to increase levels of protection for these individuals.
-Severely immunosuppressed individuals who are 16 years and older are eligible for a booster from at least 3months after their third primary dose.
+Severely immunosuppressed individuals who are 12 years and older are eligible for a booster no sooner than 3 months after their third primary dose.